Nasal Polyps Treatment

 Nasal Polyps Diagnosis and Tests

 Your doctor at Becker ENT and Allergy may evaluate these and other signs and perform an exam of your nose.
-If necessary, he or she may use a special lighted nasal device to examine your nose for polyps.
+If necessary, he or she may use a special lighted nasal device (endoscope) to examine your nose for polyps.

 Advanced Treatment Options for Nasal Polyps